gnoevoy/Ecommerce_and_Web_Analytics/Assignments /Web_performance_and_traffic.md

 </br>

-### Task 5
+### Conversion Trends Across Channels
-Present monthly trends with conversion rate for “gsearch” alongside monthly trends for each of other channels.
+Presents monthly trends of the conversion rate for “gsearch” and compares it with trends from other traffic channels to provide a comprehensive view of channel effectiveness.

 ![website_performance_and_traffic_sources_page-0005](https://github.com/gnoevoy/Ecommerce_and_Web_Analytics/assets/43414592/84b68847-90f7-43bd-85cf-dc322e4c2c64)